 Has the project been to the Quality and Equality Impact Assessment (QEIA) panel?
-Include risk rating and summary of findings below Not applicable.
+Include risk rating and summary of findings below

 Has there been involvement of Patients, Public and other key stakeholders?
 Include summary of findings below

+Not applicable.

+Have any Conflicts of Interest been identified / actions taken?

+Not applicable.

+Governing Body Assurance Framework

+Not applicable.

+Identification of Key Risks

+Not applicable.

-Governance Committee Annual Report 2020/21
+Governance CommitteeAnnual Report 2020/21